Center for Open Recovery champions long-term recovery by ending the stigma of addiction.

 We destigmatize addiction and recovery

-COR works destigmatize addiction and recovery through re-branding recovery through bold media campaigns and recovery-empowering events.
+COR works destigmatize addiction and recovery through re-branding recovery through bold media campaigns and recovery-empowering events, what we call recovery experiences.
 Our work is to shift the public’s understanding about the prevalence and power of recovery – which is everywhere.
 We invite people in recovery – who have until now have stayed in the shadows to see positive reflections of themselves – a call to own their recovery.

 Embracing the paradigm of Open Recovery, COR offers people the opportunity to integrate their recovery with all the other parts of their lives.
 We embolden people to take part in greater investment, advocacy, and action to tackle the disease of addiction.
 Join us.
 BE OPEN.